TWiesendanger/inventorTemplate/README.md

 The following features are provided at the moment:

-- Setup functioning Inventor addin in minutes
+- setup functioning Inventor addin in minutes
-- default loggin with nLog
+- default logging with nLog
-- Dark and Lighttheme support
+- dark and Lighttheme support
 - default buttons for all environments
 - info dialog (show patch notes)
-- Unload and loading of addin
+- unload and load of addin
-- Reset of user interface
+- reset of user interface
 - loading settings file
 - structured code base to extend
-- Build script
+- build script
-- Inno setup installer script
+- inno setup installer script
 - documentation for using and extending the addin

 ## Planned features